-So, if anyone asked you “what are you made of?”
+Let’s begin with this question, “What are you made of?”
 If someone asked you that, what would you say?
-Would you describe yourself as tough or strong, realizing those traits are not the same, at all?
-This will help in that assessment: when faced with insurmountable challenges in life, do you try to shake them off and press on with a determination that’s hard to describe?
-Or, do you dig deep within yourself to discover some inner strength?
-One sounds a bit more noble, doesn’t it?
-People don’t dig deep to discover inner toughness – it is strength they yearn for.
-I believe when times are truly at their worst, it isn’t the tough who survive; it’s the strong.
+Would you describe yourself as tough or strong?
+Do you realize that those characteristics are not the same at all?
+If you’re confused with the difference, I can clarify.
+When faced with insurmountable challenges in life—do you try to shake them off and press on with determination?
+Or do you dig deep within yourself to discover an inner strength?
+One sounds more noble, doesn’t it?
+Well, one is.
+People don’t dig deep to discover inner toughness; they dig deep to discover inner strength.
+I believe when times are truly bad, it isn’t the tough who survive; it’s the strong.

 Being strong, however is quite different.
 Strength is in one’s character and at the core, it means you are a survivor.
 The perfect illustration of such a person is the mother in the movie Saving Private Ryan.
-If you remember, there was a frail, sweet older woman, who sent her four sons off to war, found that eventually just one remained alive.
+If you remember, there was a frail, sweet older woman, who sent her four sons off to war, only to find that eventually just one son remained alive.
 Each time she received the news of another son’s death in battle, she had the strength to wake up the next morning and continue with life.
 This woman was not tough; she was incredibly strong.